Murder of Fernando Báez Sosa: Criminal procedure and trial

-Upon being detained by the police, the rugbiers refused to speak at the Villa Gesell prosecutor's office.
-Five of the rugbiers were then moved to neighboring Pinamar, while the rest remained at Gesell.
-The prosecutor's office gathered evidence from security cameras, witnesses, and the rugbiers' rented apartment, where the blood-stained clothes were found.
-The rugbiers' cellphones were also confiscated and sent to Mar del Plata for analysis, which led to the direct video recordings for the beating.
+Upon being detained by the police, the wrongdoers refused to speak at the Villa Gesell prosecutor's office.
+Five of them were then moved to neighboring Pinamar, while the rest remained at Gesell.
+The prosecutor's office gathered evidence from security cameras, witnesses, and the group's rented apartment, where the blood-stained clothes were found.
+The transgressors' cellphones were also confiscated and sent to Mar del Plata for analysis, which led to the direct video recordings for the beating.

 Báez Sosa's autopsy found he had succumbed to neurogenic shock, leading to internal bleeding from multiple hits.
 This made it difficult for the prosecutor's office to pinpoint whose specific hit provoked Báez Sosa's death.

-Although the prosecutor's office initially pondered accusing the rugbiers of "group murder", as it was impossible to determine who delivered the final blow that killed Báez Sosa, the rugbiers were finally accused of "qualified premeditated homicide", the maximum sentence for which is life imprisonment.
-Two of the rugbiers, Thomsen and Ciro Pertossi, were pointed out as co-perpetrators of the crime, while the remaining eight were accused of being "necessary participants".
-At that point, the ten rugbiers were moved to Dolores Penitentiary.
+Although the prosecutor's office initially pondered accusing the men of "group murder", as it was impossible to determine who delivered the final blow that killed Báez Sosa, the group was finally accused of "qualified premeditated homicide", the maximum sentence for which is life imprisonment.
+Two of them, Thomsen and Ciro Pertossi, were pointed out as co-perpetrators of the crime, while the remaining eight were accused of being "necessary participants".
+At that point, all ten were moved to Dolores Penitentiary.

-On 10 February 2020, prosecutor Verónica Zamboni requested eight out of the ten rugbiers (Thomsen, Ciro Pertossi, Lucas Pertossi, Luciano Pertossi, Benicelli, Cinalli, Comelli and Viollaz) be held on remand, and asked for Milanesi (who had not been named by any witnesses during lineup) and Guarino (who had not taken part in the attack) to be released provisionally due to lack of evidence against them; they remained implicated in the trial on other charges until 7 April 2021, when all charges were dropped.
+On 10 February 2020, prosecutor Verónica Zamboni requested eight out of the ten men (Thomsen, Ciro Pertossi, Lucas Pertossi, Luciano Pertossi, Benicelli, Cinalli, Comelli and Viollaz) be held on remand, and asked for Milanesi (who had not been named by any witnesses during lineup) and Guarino (who had not taken part in the attack) to be released provisionally due to lack of evidence against them; they remained implicated in the trial on other charges until 7 April 2021, when all charges were dropped.

 The trial against Thomsen, Ciro Pertossi, Lucas Pertossi, Luciano Pertossi, Benicelli, Cinalli, Comelli and Viollaz began on 2 January 2023 at the Tribunal Criminal N°1 de Dolores.
-Báez Sosa's parents are being represented pro bono by celebrity lawyer Fernando Burlando.
+Báez Sosa's parents were represented pro bono by celebrity lawyer Fernando Burlando.
 130 witnesses were expected to testify.
 Initially expected for 31 January 2023, the verdict was announced on 6 February 2023.

 False accusation against Pablo Ventura

-After being detained by provincial police in the aftermath of Báez Sosa's murder, the rugbiers pointed the blame for his death at Pablo Ventura, a 21-year old rower from Zárate and acquaintance of the group.
+After being detained by provincial police in the aftermath of Báez Sosa's murder, the accused pointed the blame for his death at Pablo Ventura, a 21-year old rower from Zárate and acquaintance of the group.
 Ventura had spent time in Villa Gesell alongside his family that January, but the family had returned to Zárate before the attack took place.
 The prosecutor in charge of the case, Verónica Zamboni, immediately put the accusation in doubt.
 Despite this, Ventura was briefly detained by the police and held for questioning before being released, clear of all charges, on 5 February 2020.

-Further inspection on the rugbiers' cellphones found memes and insults targeting Ventura, suggesting a prior animosity from the group toward him.
-The Ventura family has pressed charges against the rugbiers for libel.
+Further inspection on the offenders' cellphones found memes and insults targeting Ventura, suggesting a prior animosity from the group toward him.
+The Ventura family has pressed charges against the group for libel.